 Repairing or Replacing Your Washing Machine

 Like all major systems and appliances, your washing machine is likely to endure normal wear and tear over time.
 So if drainage issues persist you may need to replace the machine and install a new washer.
-To cover repair costs due to your washing machine or another appliance breaking down in normal use, we recommend that homeowners consider a home warranty.
+To cover repair costs due to your washing machine or another appliance breaking down from normal use, we recommend that homeowners consider a home warranty.

 Our Conclusion

-FAQ About Fixing Washing Machine Drain Overflows
+FAQs About Fixing Washing Machine Drain Overflows

 Why does my washing machine keep draining?